aws-samples/semantic-image-search-for-articles/README.md

 ### Login to your new web application

-Once complete, the CLI output will show a value for the CloudFront url to be able to view the web application, e.g. https://d123abc.cloudfront.net/
+Once complete, the CLI output will show a value for the CloudFront url to be able to view the web application, e.g. https://d123abc.cloudfront.net/ - you can also see this in the CloudFormation outputs.

 ## Administration